unexpectedpanda/retool/readme.md

 installation is required.
 Only 64-bit executables are supported.

 Otherwise, Retool requires a minimum of
 [Python 3.5](https://www.python.org/), and needs two additional modules.
-To install the modules, assuming you already have Python installed, open Terminal, Command Prompt, or whatever the CLI is on your system, and type:
+First, clone this repo to get the latest version of Retool.
+Then, to install the modules, assuming you already have Python installed, open Terminal, Command Prompt, or whatever the CLI is on your system, and type:

 ```
 pip install bs4